nodejs/node/deps/npm/doc/cli/npm-ci.md

-This command is similar to `npm-install(1)`, except it's meant to be used in automated environments such as test platforms, continuous integration, and deployment.
+This command is similar to `npm-install(1)`, except it's meant to be used in automated environments such as test platforms, continuous integration, and deployment -- or any situation where you want to make sure you're doing a clean install of your dependencies.
 It can be significantly faster than a regular npm install by skipping certain user-oriented features.
 It is also more strict than a regular install, which can help catch errors or inconsistencies caused by the incrementally-installed local environments of most npm users.

 In short, the main differences between using `npm install` and `npm ci` are: